 The Partnership is exposed to credit loss in the event of nonperformance by our derivative instrument counterparties.
 Our derivative instrument counterparties principally comprise major energy companies and major U.S. financial institutions.
 We maintain credit policies with regard to our counterparties that we believe reduce overall credit risk.
 These policies include evaluating and monitoring our counterparties' financial condition, including their credit ratings, and entering into agreements with counterparties that govern credit limits.
 Certain of these agreements call for the posting of collateral by the counterparty or by the Partnership in the forms of letters of credit, parental guarantees or cash.

-Although we have concentrations of credit risk associated with derivative instruments, the maximum amount of loss we would incur if the counterparties failed to perform according to the terms of their contracts, based upon the gross fair values of the derivative instruments, was not material at December 31, 2020.
+We have concentrations of credit risk associated with derivative instruments and we evaluate the creditworthiness of our derivative counterparties on and ongoing basis.
+As of December 31, 2021, the maximum amount of loss, based upon the gross fair values of the derivative instruments, we would incur if these counterparties failed to perform according to the terms of their contracts was \$110.
+At December 31, 2021 the Partnership had received cash collateral from derivative instrument counterparties totaling \$15.
+In addition, we may have offsetting derivative liabilities and certain accounts payable balances with certain of these counterparties, which further mitigates the previously mentioned maximum amount of losses.
 Certain of our derivative contracts have credit-risk-related contingent features that may require the posting of additional collateral in the event of a downgrade in the Partnership's debt rating.
-At December 31, 2020, if the credit-risk-related contingent features were triggered, the amount of collateral required to be posted would not be material.
+At December 31, 2021, if the credit-risk-related contingent features were triggered, the amount of collateral required to be posted would not be material.